Brooklyn Estate Litigation

 Accounting Proceedings

 A trustee or executor’s role is complex and requires attention to the financial management of a trust or estate.
 Sometimes a trustee is careful and faithfully upholds her fiduciary duties, but losses are suffered because of a volatile investment market.
-However, there are other situations in which a trustee doesn’t use utmost care to abide by fiduciary duties, and can be held accountable for financial mismanagement.
+However, there are other situations in which a trustee doesn’t use utmost care to abide by fiduciary duties and can be held accountable for financial mismanagement.
 Accounting proceedings can be brought to challenge the accounting procedures that were used to manage a trust, and they can also address investment or tax concerns with the trust.
 A knowledgeable Brooklyn estate litigation lawyer can represent you in proceedings of this nature.
-A trustee or executor is supposed to keep an accounting of income, assets, expenses, investment losses and gains, and distributions, and should be able to give an accounting to a beneficiary.
-In some instances, a beneficiary believes the accounting is wrong or that losses incurred by the trust or estate are based on mismanagement.
-We handle both defense of and challenges to a fiduciary’s accounting procedures.
-If the trust’s administration rises to level of incompetence or misconduct, it may be appropriate for beneficiaries to institute fiduciary removal proceedings against a trustee, executor, or guardian.

 Estate Disputes Related to Real Estate

 A common area of disagreement among beneficiaries or others involved in estate litigation relates to real property, or any houses or other real estate that the decedent may have owned.
-It is often the case that the sole asset of the decedent is a house, and typically they will have been residing there at the time of their death.
-Estate administration, especially if it involves sale of the property, can be especially complicated if beneficiaries or other family members are also living at the house and refuse to vacate the premises following the decedent’s passing.
-Estate executors or administrators can seek to evict the unauthorized tenants either in the Surrogate’s Court or Landlord-Tenant Court through what is known as a turn-over proceeding.
-It may also be possible to recover unpaid rent or other costs.
-These proceedings can be lengthy and complicated, but an estate litigation lawyer well-versed in these issues can help you navigate this type of case.
+It is often the case that the sole asset of the decedent is an apartment or house, and typically they live there at the time of their death.
+Probate and estate administration, especially if it involves sale of the property, can be especially complicated if beneficiaries or other family members are also living at the house and refuse to vacate the premises following the decedent’s passing.

 Consult a Trustworthy Estate Litigation Attorney in Brooklyn

 Estate litigation often concerns family disputes and as such, they require sensitive handling.
-Seasoned estate litigation lawyer Jules Haas has represented estate litigation clients in Brooklyn and across the U.S. in New York cases for over thirty-five years.
+Seasoned estate litigation lawyer Jules Haas has represented estate litigation clients in Brooklyn and across the U.S. in New York cases for over 40 years.
 Whether you’re defending a claim against yourself as a fiduciary or you need a skillful attorney to challenge the accounting for a trust, call Jules Haas at (212) 355-2575 or contact us through our online form.
 We offer flexible and reasonable fee structures, as well as a free case review.